 Heatmap¶

-A heatmap is a data visualization tool that intuitively displays user interactions on a webpage, such as clicks and scrolling, through color gradients.
-This color coding helps frontend engineers quickly identify elements users focus on and areas that may need optimization.
-For example, high-frequency areas on the click heatmap may indicate a strong user demand for a specific feature, guiding engineers to highlight the interface or enhance the function.
+A heatmap is a data visualization tool that intuitively displays user interactions on a webpage, such as clicks and scrolls, through color gradients.
+This color coding helps front-end engineers quickly identify elements that users focus on and areas that may need optimization.
+For example, high-frequency areas on a click heatmap may indicate strong user demand for specific features, guiding engineers to highlight interfaces or enhance functionalities.

-At the same time, heatmaps can reveal frustration points users may encounter while searching for information or features, helping engineers discover and resolve these obstacles, improving the usability and satisfaction of the user interface.
+At the same time, heatmaps can reveal potential frustration points where users may encounter difficulties in finding information or functionalities, helping engineers discover and resolve these obstacles to improve the usability and satisfaction of the user interface.
 Heatmaps provide engineers with direct feedback based on user behavior, enabling them to make more precise design decisions and optimize the user experience.

 - Navigate to User Analysis > Session Heatmap;

-- Confirm the page address, such as the current page
+- Determine the page address, such as the current page

 /rum/heatmapindex

-; - Click confirm, and you will be directed to the details page of the successfully created heatmap.
+; - Click Confirm to enter the details page of the successfully created heatmap.

 Heatmap Details¶